dwvisser/favorite-linux-tools/README.md

  I am also a heavy user of the default [bash](https://www.gnu.org/software/bash/) shell.

+## Excellent External Resources

+* [dbohdan/structured-text-tools](https://github.com/dbohdan/structured-text-tools) - Much of my day job is concerned with understanding log files we produce.
+This page gives an invaluable overview of standard tools available for slicing, dicing and comprehending large structured text outputs.
+* The excellent list at [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) contains more tools I may try in the future.

 ## Terminal-based tools

  I've marked all tools with icons indicating the primary implmentation language.